the-juniper-studio/gatsby-source-holidayextras/README.md

     {
       resolve: gatsby-source-holidayextras,
       options: {
+        hotels: [array of HX hotel codes],
+        lounges: [array of HX lounge codes],
-        products: [array of HX product codes]
+        parking: [array of HX car park codes],
         key: process.env.HX_API_KEY,
-        token: process.env.HX_API_TOKEN`
+        token: process.env.HX_API_TOKEN
       }
     },
   ]
 }
 ```

-Running this in your project will return the following basic values for Parking, and Hotel products only:
+Running this in your project will return the recommended and optional keys listed on the
+[Holiday Extras API Docs](https://docs.holidayextras.co.uk/hxapi/productlibrary/) for Parking, Hotels and Lounges with a few exceptions.

+Images are returned as an array of images
+Anything lists on the API docs as 'tripappXYZ' is now just XYZ for simplicity

+Extra fields include:

 ```
-address
 airport
-latitude
-logo
-longitude
-name
 productCode
-type
+productType
 ```

 ## How to Contribute